zkWildfire/wizard.dev/docs/index.md

 learn new subjects.
 The status of each section of the website is tracked in the following tables, which will be updated as I make progress on each section.

+!!! warning
+    Links to sections listed as "Not Started" may return 404 errors.
+Sections that are marked as "Complete" or "Work in Progress" should not return 404 errors.

 ### Projects
 | Section | Status |
 | ------- | ------ |